 The strain of controlling this vast enterprise had told heavily on Brunel’s health.
 On September 5, 1859, the great engineer saw the engine trials of his but when he returned home on that day he was seized with a paralytic stroke.
 Ten days later he died.

 The Great Eastern made her first voyage across the Atlantic in June 1860, at an average speed of nearly 13 knots, with an average coal consumption of 551 tons a day.
-The technical details of her paddle machinery are given on page 428.
+The technical details of her paddle machinery are given in the chapter “Oscillating Paddle Engines”.
 The four great cylinders of the paddle engines had a diameter of over 6 feet and a stroke of 14 feet.
 They must have presented a magnificent spectacle as they swung ponderously backwards and forwards on their trunnions.
 With a flash of polished cranks and massive big-

 The weight of each paddle wheel was ninety tons.
 The original wheels were 56 feet in diameter, but these were torn off by giant seas during a great gale in 1861.
 New and stronger wheels, 50 feet in diameter and with narrower floats, were later fitted and these lasted the life-